-You have to admire Frank’s work and how he devoted his life to promoting architecture.
-He truly loved to experiment with new materials and construction methods and often pushed technology and tactics to the brink of their limitations.
+I truly admire Frank’s work and how he devoted his life to promoting architecture.
+He loved to experiment with new materials and construction methods and often pushed technology and tactics to the brink of their limitations.
 With a career that spanned several decades it’s been said that Frank’s influences have changed the way we build and live as he remained passionately devoted to architecture throughout his life.